- About the authors

-Designed to accompany General Biology, The Apprentice’s Companion to General Biology is an exciting and valuable new combination of experiment book, field manual, and commonplace book.
-Throughout the book, students will be prompted to form hypotheses, take data, and revisit those hypotheses to assess, wherever possible, if they are supported by the data.
+Designed to accompany General Biology, The Apprentice’s Companion for General Biology is an exciting and valuable new combination of experiment book, field manual, and commonplace book.
+Throughout the book, students are prompted to form hypotheses, take data, and revisit those hypotheses to assess, wherever possible, if they are supported by the data.
 Enhanced with images of art, poems, and quotes by respected scientists and naturalists, each chapter contains:

-- multiple experiments and lab activities, some taking approximately 15 minutes and others occupying an entire class period
+- multiple experiments and lab activities, some taking approximately 15 minutes and others occupying a class period or more

 - experiment procedures